Hey bug buddies,

 • burgundy bug is also allergic to bees.
 Oops.

 • burgundy bug has recently graduated with associate degrees in liberal arts and journalism.
-She plans on getting her graduate degree in Science Journalism.
-Bonus fun fact: she also graduated high school two years early.
+She is currently pursuing a bachelor’s degree in Health Sciences and intends on obtaining a P.h.D. in neuroscience afterward.

 • We love to do interviews!
 Enough about us, tell us about yourself.